 The Yellow-billed Magpie is a large bird found in the U.S. state of California, specifically in its Central Valley and adjacent foothills and mountains.

-It has a distinctive yellow bill, as well as a bright yellow streak around its eye that distinguishes it from other magpies such as the black-billed magpie found elsewhere throughout North America.
+It has a distinctive yellow bill and a bright yellow streak around its eye, distinguishing it from other magpies, such as the black-billed magpie found elsewhere throughout North America.

-Its diet consists mainly of insects, fruit and small mammals like rodents but will also scavenge for food where possible – meaning they are often seen on roadsides or near human habitation due to trash availability.
+Its diet consists mainly of insects, fruit, and small mammals like rodents.
+Still, they will also scavenge for food where possible – meaning they are often seen on roadsides or near human habitation due to trash availability.

-They live within flocks which can range anywhere between two birds up to huge numbers estimated at over several hundred individuals.
+They live within flocks ranging from two birds to huge numbers estimated at over several hundred individuals.

-In addition to their loud calls when flying together these birds have an incredible variety of vocalisations including whistles, chirps and rattles used both during courtship displays or warning signals against predatorsScientific classification:
+In addition to their loud calls when flying together, these birds have various vocalizations, including whistles, chirps, and rattles, used during courtship displays or as warning signals against predators.

 Kingdom | Animalia |